 The team of vascular neurosurgical specialists at Norton Neuroscience Institute focuses on the treatment of blood vessels in the brain.
 These specialists are experienced in treating all disorders of the cerebrovascular system, such as stroke, aneurysm and other conditions.
-Some of the latest, most advanced treatments utilized by our team include complex aneurysm coiling through microsurgery, arteriovenous malformation (AVM) resection, carotid endarterectomy, embolization and frameless non-invasive stereotactic radiosurgery.
+Some of the latest, most advanced treatments used by our team include complex aneurysm coiling through microsurgery, arteriovenous malformation (AVM) resection, carotid endarterectomy, embolization and frameless noninvasive stereotactic radiosurgery.

 One of the latest approaches in the treatment of aneurysms, AVMs and other conditions that cause stroke or neurological damage is endovascular neurosurgery.
 This breakthrough technique allows our neurosurgical specialists access to diseased areas in the brain via catheters inserted through blood vessels.
 This minimally invasive technique is used to treat neurological conditions without craniotomy, or open surgery, which can mean less risk of complications and a shorter recovery.

 - Spinal arteriovenous malformation